-This publication reflects the views of the IEA Secretariat but does not necessarily reflect those of individual IEA member countries.
-The IEA makes no representation or warranty, express or implied, in respect of the publication's contents (including its completeness or accuracy) and shall not be responsible for any use of, or reliance on, the publication.
-Unless otherwise indicated, all material presented in figures and tables is derived from IEA data and analysis.
+This work reflects the views of the IEA Secretariat but does not necessarily reflect those of the IEA's individual Member countries or of any particular funder or collaborator.
+The work does not constitute professional advice on any specific issue or situation.
+The IEA makes no representation or warranty, express or implied, in respect of the work's contents (including its completeness or accuracy) and shall not be responsible for any use of, or reliance on, the work.